2va2s/Audio-Sentiment-Analysis-Software/README.md

 ## ➤ License
+No license provided.

-No license provided, thank to anyone whose work has inspired us !
+# Thank to anyone whose work has inspired us ! ❤